The Fluffiest Greek Yogurt Strawberry Scones you’ll ever bit into!

-- Before baking, whisk 1 egg with a little splash of milk and brush the mixture over each scone.
+- Before baking, whisk 1 egg with a little splash of milk or water and brush the mixture over each scone.
 Then add a pinch of sugar to the top & bake away!
 Mmmm…

 Isn’t 400 degrees F too high for baking scones?

 - I like the magic 400 degrees F for MY oven.
 Yours might be different.
 You could try 325 degrees F for a LONGER period of time.
 Mine took 21 minutes at 400.
 Some people are worried if you start at too high of an oven temperature the dough might not cook all the way on the side and the tops will become too brown.
 That didn’t happen for me, but just keep an eye on them.
 Start at 18 minutes and then give them a little peak.

 Will the fresh strawberries make the scones soggy?

 - Nope, not in this recipe!
 Be sure your berries are fresh, not mushy.
 And only use 1/2- 3/4 cup!